wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-2.md

 <h4 class="subheader">
-    wercker is an open platform and can be extended and enhanced by utilizing easily reusable steps and boxes.
+    Wercker is an open platform and can be extended and enhanced by utilizing easily reusable steps and boxes.
 </h4>